The Ins and Outs (and Tight Squeezes) of Closet Design: 5 Space Planning Tips

 Are you remodeling or building a closet or storage room?
 Want to make sure that space will be easy to access and use?
 There are right ways and wrong ways to plan and design the layout for any closet, whether it’s a walk-in or reach-in.

 In my adventures as a professional organizer and closet designer, I’ve come to realize that there are 5 fundamental rules for good closet space planning.
+Space planning is my favorite thing to do with my brain.
+Want an example of an exasperating closet that I demolished and transformed into a dream closet?
+Check it out here.

 The 5 tips are: